How has Drama changed and developed?

 Lightning can frighten smaller children.

-To view the guidelines of a 'Universal' certificate, please follow this link: http://www.bbfc.co.uk/classification/guidelines/pg/
+To view the guidelines of a 'Universal' certificate, please follow this link: http://www.bbfc.co.uk/classification/guidelines/pg/The forest fire scene can be intense for smaller children, but Bambi escaped the forest safely.

 The Last Song (2010)- 'PG'